saas786/obsidian-notes-1/HECO/Measurements.md

 ### Viscosity
 Units: SSU (Saybolt Universeal Second Units)

 Measures viscosity of a liquid.
-The higher the SSU, the less
+The higher the SSU, the less thick it is.